 Kunzite is a variety of the mineral spodumene.
 It’s named after gemologist George Frederick Kunz.
 Hurry up before Elon Mask snaps all Kunzite from the market because the pegmatites that yield the pink gem are a source of lithium for electric batteries.

 - Hardness: 6.5-7

 - Crystal System: Monoclinic

 - Mineral Class: Spodumene

-Moonstone is a variety of mineral orthoclase.
-The mineral belongs to the feldspar family, which makes up more than half of the Earth's crust.
 Moonstones are prized for their adularescence — a billowy, moonlight-like sheen.
-Transparent and colorless moonstones with blue adularescence are the most valuable.
-Translucent cabs with red and yellow adularescence, so-called rainbow moonstones, are common and inexpensive.
+The transparent and colorless moonstones with blue adularescence are the most valuable, while ranslucent cabs with red and yellow adularescence, so-called rainbow moonstones, are common and inexpensive.

 The fine moonstones mined in Sri Lanka, and Southern India are quite rare.
 The rainbow variety is found in India and Madagascar.

 The pearls are gems grown within the soft tissue of an oyster around a microscopic irritant such as a grain of sand that found its way inside the shell.
 There are two types of pearls identical in composition and appearance and different only in how they were conceived – natural and cultured.

 Natural pearls are seeded naturally, while cultured pearls are acquired through farming and harvesting processes where the mollusk is seeded by humans.
 In both cases, the mollusk coats the irritant with layers of inorganic deposits called nacre, creating a pearl.
 Natural pearls are scarce and expensive.
 The vast majority of the pearls available on the market today are cultured.